Do you need help?

 Dogs are most at risk if they have a large number of acorns, however, what constitutes a large amount is relative to the size of the dog.
 For example, a small terrier will need to eat a lot less than a collie to have eaten a large amount.
 Curious dogs with a tendency to pick up and ingest unsuitable items are most likely to grab acorns and are therefore particularly at risk.

-How will the vet treat a dog that has eaten acorns?
+How will the vet diagnose that my dog has been eating acorns?

 Treatment will depend on the severity of your dog’s condition but is typically concerned with managing the symptoms your dog is displaying.
 If the acorns have caused an internal obstruction, surgery may be required in severe cases.